EdgeApp/react-native-airship/docs/modal.md

   // Defaults to 512.
   maxWidth?: number

+  // Behavior for components that overflow the modal.
+  // Defaults to 'visible'.
+  overflow?: 'visible' | 'scroll' | 'hidden'

   // Internal padding to place inside the component.
   // Takes 0-4 numbers (top, right, bottom, left),
   // using the same logic as the web `padding` property.
 Defaults to 0.